-Your decision whether you take part, do not take part, or to take part and then withdraw, will in no way impact your current or future relationship with the University of Southern Queensland nor with the organisation that distributed this study invitation.
+Your decision whether you take part, do not take part, or to take part and then withdraw, will in no way impact your current or future relationship with the University of Southern Queensland.

 To demonstrate our appreciation for your participation, at the end of the survey, you will have a choice to enter a random prize draw to win one of two $50 Pet barn vouchers.
 Additionally, $5 will be donated to a non-profit assistance dog organisation (of your choice) after you complete the survey.
-This token is to thank you for your support and contribution to assisting our research in understanding the unique role the assistance dog provides in promoting growth and recovery for PTSD.
+This token is to thank you for your support and contribution in assisting our research for a better understanding of the unique role the assistance dog provides in facilitating posttraumatic recovery progress and outcomes.

 It is expected that this project will not directly benefit you.
 However, it is anticipated that you may benefit from sharing and reflecting on your journey with your PAD thus far, and this will inform future research and potentially others who are thinking of using a PAD in the future.
 You will also receive our gratitude for helping with our research.

-Sometimes thinking about the sorts of issues raised in the questionnaire can create some uncomfortable or distressing feelings.
+Sometimes thinking about the sorts of issues raised in the interview can create some uncomfortable or distressing feelings.
 If you need to talk to someone about this immediately, please contact:

 The USQ Psychology and Counselling Clinics - 07 4631 1763 (Toowoomba) or 07 3812 6163 (Ipswich)